Regnal lists of Ethiopia: Beginning with Adam

-Biblical Hamitic List
+Beginning with Ham

 Another Ethiopian tradition claims that the Ethiopian monarchy was descended from Ham, son of the Biblical prophet Noah.
 While Ham is not included in the Biblical regnal list mentioned above, a claimed genealogy from Ham to the founders of Axum does exist.
 According to this tradition, Axum was founded within a century after the Great Flood.
 This genealogy chronicles kings descending from Ham who represent Ethiopia and Axum.
 E. A. Wallis Budge called this dynasty the "Dynasty of Kush" and referred to the Angabo dynasty as the "Native African dynasty".

 Enno Littmann recorded a tradition from an Ethiopian priest named Gabra Wahad, who stated the following:

 Ham begot Kush, Kush begot Aethiopis, after whom the country is called Aethiopia to this day.
 Aethiopis was buried in Aksum, and his grave is known there to this day.
 It was said that a fire used to burn in it, and that if any donkey's excrement, or any bit of stuff fell into it, it was consumed.
 Aethiopis begot 'Aksumawi, 'Aksumawi begot Malayka 'Aksum, and begot also Sum, Nafas, Bagi'o, Kuduki, 'Akhoro, Fasheba.
 These six sons of 'Aksumawi became the fathers of Aksum.
 When they wished to divide their land, there came a man called May Bih, and as people say divided their land as an agent.
 Each of the six gave him two acres of land and he settled down with them.